Munster Senior Football Championship: Team dominance

+The championship has been dominated by Kerry, and to a lesser extent Cork, who have won the title every year since 1936, with the exception of victories by Tipperary in 2020 and Clare in 1992.

+Limerick have lost too many Munster SFC finals since 1896, but Waterford have been without a Munster SFC final appearance since 1960.

-The first 15 years of the Munster Championship saw the most equitable era in its history with five of the six participating teams claiming the title.
+The first 15 years of the Munster SFC saw the most equitable era in its history with five of the six participating teams claiming the title.
 Cork led the way by claiming seven titles, closely followed by five for Tipperary, who also became the first team to retain the title.
 Limerick, Waterford and Kerry all claimed one title apiece during this era.
-In winning the 1903 Munster final, Kerry claimed the first of a new record of three successive titles and set in train a level of championship dominance that continues to the present day.
+In winning the 1903 Munster SFC final, Kerry claimed the first of a new record of three successive titles and set in train a level of championship dominance that continues to the present day.
 This record was bested in each of the following decades with Kerry winning four-a-in-a-row between 1912 and 1915, five-in-a-row between 1923 and 1927, six-in-a-row between 1929 and 1934, seven-in-a-row between 1936 and 1942 and eight-in-a-row between 1958 and 1965.
-The dominance continued with Kerry claiming 20 of the 25 available Munster Championship titles between 1958 and 1982.
+The dominance continued with Kerry claiming 20 of the 25 available Munster SFC titles between 1958 and 1982.
 Since the turn of the 20th century, Cork had claimed titles in almost every decade, including several back-to-back successes, but had never enjoyed a prolonged period of dominance.
-Cork won the 1987 Munster final, bringing an end to a run of success by a Kerry team that has since come to be regarded as the greatest of all time and securing the first of seven Munster Championship titles over the following nine seasons.
-For the first time in 100 years, Cork ended the nineties as the "team of the decade" after winning five Munster Championship titles in total.
-The first two decades of the 21st century has seen Kerry win 15 of a possible 20 Munster Championship titles.
+Cork won the 1987 Munster final, bringing an end to a run of success by a Kerry team that has since come to be regarded as the greatest of all time and securing the first of seven Munster SFC titles over the following nine seasons.
+For the first time in 100 years, Cork ended the nineties as the "team of the decade" after winning five Munster SFC titles in total.
+The first two decades of the 21st century has seen Kerry win 15 of a possible 20 Munster SFC titles.